Ultimate Marion Real Estate Investing Guide for 2026

 Short-Term Rental Occupancy Rate

-The necessity for new rental units in a community can be seen by studying the short-term rental occupancy level.
-A city that requires more rental housing will have a high occupancy rate.
-Weak occupancy rates signify that there are more than too many short-term rental properties in that market.
+The ratio of short-term rental units that are presently filled in a city is crucial knowledge for a rental unit buyer.
+A region that requires additional rental units will have a high occupancy level.
+Weak occupancy rates signify that there are more than too many short-term rental properties in that area.

 Short-Term Rental Cash-on-Cash Return

-A short-term rental’s cash-on-cash return can tell you if the property is a good use of your cash.
+Cash-on-cash return is a means to evaluate the value of an investment venture.
 Take your expected Net Operating Income (NOI) and divide it by your investment cash budget.
-The result you get is a percentage.
-High cash-on-cash return means that you will get back your investment more quickly and the purchase will be more profitable.
-Loan-assisted projects will have a higher cash-on-cash return because you are spending less of your funds.
+The resulting percentage is your cash-on-cash return.
+High cash-on-cash return means that you will regain your investment quicker and the purchase will earn more profit.
+Lender-funded investment purchases can reap higher cash-on-cash returns as you are using less of your own capital.

 Average Short-Term Rental Capitalization (Cap) Rates